systeminit/si/app/auth-portal/src/content/tutorial/03-deploy_containerized_app.md

 ![Single Qualification remains](/tutorial-img/03-deploy_containerized_app/single_qualification_remains.png)

 Select the `EC2 Instance`, go to the `Selected Assets Panel`, (Attributes tab), scroll down to the the `domain/InstanceType` attribute, and set it to <code>t3.micro</code>.
-You should see the Qualification error icon on this Component turn from a red X to a green checkmark.
+You should see the Qualification error icon on this Asset turn from a red X to a green checkmark.

 Review the `Diagram Outline Panel`:
-* **Confirmation warnings (no action needed)**: Each of the four AWS Components you used has a red tools Confirmation warning, which is telling you that the Model does not match the resources in reality.
+* **Confirmation warnings (no action needed)**: Each of the four AWS Assets you used has a red tools Confirmation warning, which is telling you that the Model does not match the resources in reality.
 The model is proposing the create these Resources (you can see the 'create' actions in `Changes Panel`), and once you hit `Apply Changes` to create these resources these Confirmations will turn green.

 * **A single Qualification warning (no action needed)**: As mentioned earlier, there's an orange Qualification warning on the `Ingress` rule, which we expect to be qualified for use once the `Security Group` is created and passes the Group ID through.